bazelbuild/bazel/site/docs/skylark/rules.md

 Test rules (but not necessarily their targets) must have names that end in `_test`.
 Non-test rules must not have this suffix.

-Both kinds of rules automatically predeclare an output file, which is made available to the rule implementation function under the name `ctx.outputs.executable`.
-The rule implementation function should produce an action that will generate a corresponding executable file on the file system.
+Both kinds of rules must produce an executable output file (which may or may not be predeclared) that will be invoked by the `run` or `test` commands.
+To tell Bazel which of a rule's outputs to use as this executable, pass it as the `executable` argument of a returned `DefaultInfo` provider.

-This means that if you use `ctx.actions.write()` to produce the file, then you should pass `is_executable=True`; and if you use `ctx.actions.run()` or `ctx.actions.run_shell()` instead, then you should ensure that the binary or script being invoked sets the executable bit when it creates the file.
+The action that generates this file must set the executable bit on the file.
+For a `ctx.actions.run()` or `ctx.actions.run_shell()` action this should be done by the underlying tool that is invoked by the action.
+For a `ctx.actions.write()` action it is done by passing the argument `is_executable=True`.

-By default, this executable is what will be invoked by the `run` or `test` commands.
-Alternatively, you can override this behavior by passing a different file to the `executable` argument of a returned `DefaultInfo` provider.
-In that case, you should not attempt to create an action that has `ctx.outputs.executable` as an input or output.
+As legacy behavior, executable rules have a special `ctx.outputs.executable` predeclared output.
+This file serves as the default executable if you do not specify one using `DefaultInfo`; it must not be used otherwise.
+This output mechanism is deprecated because it does not support customizing the executable file's name at analysis time.

 See examples of an [executable rule](https://github.com/bazelbuild/examples/blob/master/rules/executable/executable.bzl) and a [test rule](https://github.com/bazelbuild/examples/blob/master/rules/test_rule/line_length.bzl).